The Salimpour Story – Jamila Moves to San Francisco

 From the late 1940s to the late 1950s, Middle Eastern music and dance were virtually unknown to Americans.
 However, it flourished in small pockets where immigrants representing a variety of countries from the Arab world would gather together to celebrate social or religious customs.
 Their nationalities were a common bond, and, whenever they met, music and dance were included in their festivities.

 It was only after I went to dance in San Francisco, where dancers were hired from different countries, that I saw a variety of styles.
 We worked in the same club and imitated each other’s specialties, of course, not in the same show, and usually only after they’d left town.
 Turkish Aisha wowed the audience with her full-body vibrations.
-During her show I would run to the dressing room to analyze her pivots.
-Soraya from Morocco danced almost always in baladi dress, balancing a pot on her head.
+During her show, I would run to the dressing room to analyze her pivots.
+Soraya from Morocco danced almost always in a baladi dress, balancing a pot on her head.
 Fatma Akef [Naima Akef’s sister] danced on water glasses with her parrot, Laura, perched on her shoulder.
 Nargis did the most incredible belly rolls, and her entire finale consisted of continuous Choo-Choos.
 Fatma Ali did a 4/4 Shimmy on the balls of her feet; I was told by Mohammed El Scali that she was an Ouled Nail, and she had what looked like a large knife scar on her face.
 And so it went, show after show, night after night, year after year.

 Yousef wanted variety in the dancing acts at the Bagdad in an attempt to echo shows at Badia Masabni’s Casino Opera in Cairo.
 In addition to the dancers with various props, one of the drummers, Ismail Khalifa also did a magic and comedy act; he later performed as a magician, nicknamed Gilly Gilly, with Bal Anat at the Northern California Renaissance Pleasure Faire.